Why Do Beavers Build The Most Amazing Dams?

 Now that we know beavers have a positive effect on the environment, how can we co-exist with them?
 A couple of things can be done to mitigate their damage to your property if they have taken up residence.

 First, you can install wire mesh fences around trees.
 This will help prevent them from being cut down by the enterprising beavers.
-Remember, they are just trying to protect their families.

 Second, in some cases, beaver baffles can be installed.
 The baffles allow some water to pass through the dam without hurting the wetlands behind the dam.